kay-liechtenstein/PassMedPlus/README.md

 ## Caveat

 This works only on Google Chrome, meaning that you cannot use this on Safari, Firebox, or any other extension.
 This is due to their security restrictions.
-Furthermore, iOS and Android does not allow for any extension loading.
-I understand many of you use iPad for using PassMed and this is an absolute inconvenience.
+Furthermore, iOS and Android do not allow for any extension loading.
+I understand many of you use iPad for  PassMed and I agree this is an absolute inconvenience.
 I feel sorry for you...

 ## Update Information